Thuy Thanh Truong: Mobile Startups, 2011 – 2015

 In 2010, her USC classmate, Elliot Lee, visited Vietnam.
 The two decided to start an app development studio in Ho Chi Minh City to tap into Vietnamese software engineering resources.
 The studio, GreenGar, is known for its popular collaborative whiteboard drawing app, which was #1 in the Productivity Category on the iOS App Store in the U.S. and other countries.

 In 2011, Thuy organized a Mobile Hackathon in Vietnam at the University of Science – Vietnam National University in Thu Duc, Ho Chi Minh City.
 The event was sponsored by GreenGar Studios and hosted by the Advanced Program of Computer Science.

 In 2013, Thuy was selected as a finalist of the Women 2.0 PITCH Competition in the San Francisco.
 She made her first public appearance in Silicon Valley in a Vietnamese traditional white dress and was recognized as Runner-Up.
 GreenGar was accepted to 500 Startups (Batch 6) in June 2013, changed its name to GreenGar Inc., and focused on Whiteboard.
 GreenGar was as the first Vietnam-based company to join the accelerator program.

 In 2014, GreenGar shut down – having failed to scale up the business.
 The team spin off to create Tappy – adding Leslie Nguyen and Thuc Vu to the founding team.

 Tappy made several launch attempts, including at the Future Now Music Festival, and Fuse #8withme Party.
 In May 2015, Tappy announced their acquihire by Weeby.co – a game technology company in Mountain View, CA. Thuy worked as Weeby's Director for Business Development for Asia after the acquisition.

 In December 2015, Thuy appeared in Vietnamese press and media one more time with the Vietnam Hour of Code.
 The event was co-organized by Weeby.co and Viettel Group – the biggest Vietnamese telecommunication conglomerate.
 In 2016, Thuy left Weeby.co.

 Movie

 Thuy is the subject lead in the documentary movie “She Started It” – directed by Nora Poggi and Insiyah Saeed.
-The documentary also featured Sheena Allen amongst others and was released at the Mill Valley Film Festival in October 2016.
+The documentary also featured Sheena Allen Stacey Ferreira Brienne Ghafourifar and Agathe Molinar amongst others and was released at the Mill Valley Film Festival in October 2016.